-This bill would conform that provision to the Unruh Civil Rights Act, and allow for that access regardless of sex, race, color, religion, ancestry, age, ethnic group identification, national origin, disability, medical condition, marital status, sexual orientation, or residence.
+This bill would allow for that access regardless of sex, race, color, religion, ancestry, age, ethnic group identification, national origin, disability, sexual orientation, or residence.

 (17) Existing law authorizes the Judicial Council to provide by rule of court for racial, ethnic, gender bias, and sexual harassment training for judges, commissioners, and referees.